Skip to main content

 • In case of persistent violations: legal proceedings

-Why a playlist isn't enough
+Why a static playlist isn't enough

 There are commercial music services that are licensed for business use.
 But most of them only provide a catalogue or playlist — and after that, you're on your own.
 Choosing the right music, aligning it with your brand, adapting to busy periods or time of day: that's all up to you.
 In practice, this means outdated playlists and music that doesn't match your venue.